School Administration (Ed.S.)

 - The program includes a practicum for students in the central office internship experience.

 - This program may or may not lead to licensure in your home state.
 The courses required in these programs prepare the student for licensure or certification in the State of Indiana.
 Please contact your state licensing authority to assure that, upon completion of the program, you are qualified to obtain a license or other form of certification.
 If you need assistance obtaining contact information for the licensing authority in states outside of Indiana, contact Indiana State Online representatives at (812) 237-2345 or IndianaStateOnline@indstate.edu.
-Further restrictions may be found in the state specific information under the program availability link.
+You may visit the U.S. Department of Education to determine specific requirements in your state.

-- This program is open to eligible in-state and many out-of-state applicants.
-The program is closed to all students (including U.S. military and State Department personnel and their family members) residing in a country other than the United States.
+- The program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Learn more by visiting the EDLR Blog - K-12 Educational Leadership @ ISU.